programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 ## Creating a Basic Flask Application

-[Flask](http://flask.pocoo.org/) is a web framework for Python, meaning that It provides functionality for building web applications, including managing HTTP requests and rendering templates.
+[Flask](http://flask.pocoo.org/) is a web framework for Python, meaning that it provides functionality for building web applications, including managing HTTP requests and rendering templates.
 In this section, we will create a basic Flask application.
 In later sections, we'll add to this application to create our API.
 Don't worry if you don't understand each individual line of code yet—explanations will be forthcoming once you have this initial version of the application working.

 <div class="alert alert-warning">
-* Why Flask?*
+<p><strong>Why Flask?</strong></p>

-Python has a number of web frameworks that can be used to create web apps and APIs.
+<p>Python has a number of web frameworks that can be used to create web apps and APIs.
 The most well-known is Django, a framework that has a set project structure and which includes many built-in tools.
 This can save time and effort for experienced programmers, but can be overwhelming.
-Flask applications tend to be written on a blank canvas, so to speak, and so are more suited to a contained application such as our prototype API.
+Flask applications tend to be written on a blank canvas, so to speak, and so are more suited to a contained application such as our prototype API.</p>
 </div>

 First, create a new folder on your computer that will serve as a project folder.
 This can be in your `Desktop` folder, but I recommend creating a dedicated `projects` folder for this and similar projects.
 This tutorial will assume that the files related to this lesson will be stored in a folder called `api` inside a folder named `projects` in your home directory.
+If you need help with navigation on the command line, see the [Programming Historian Introduction to the Bash Command Line](http://programminghistorian.org/lessons/intro-to-bash) for the OSX and Linux command line or the [Introduction to the Windows Command Line with PowerShell](https://programminghistorian.org/lessons/intro-to-powershell) for Windows.

 In OSX, you can directly create a an `api` folder inside a `projects` folder in your home directory with this terminal  command: